German Freethinkers League: Deutscher Freidenker-Verband

-After the end of the Second World War, numerous new groups formed.
-The first association at state level was the Deutscher Freidenker-Verband (DFV) in Hamburg.
+Numerous new groups formed after the end of the Second World War.
+The first association at the state level was the Deutscher Freidenker-Verband (DFV) in Hamburg.
 The founding date was intentionally set to December 24, 1945.

-In 1951, the DFV was re-established at federal level in Braunschweig after the former General Secretary Hermann Graul had emigrated and returned from exile in 1949.
-The DFV has been a member of the World Union of Freethinkers (WUF) based in Paris since 1952.
+In 1951, the DFV was re-established at the federal level in Braunschweig after the former General Secretary Hermann Graul emigrated and returned from exile in 1949.
+The DFV has been a member of the World Union of Freethinkers (WUF), based in Paris, since 1952.

 Verband der Freidenker der DDR

-In the GDR, the Association of Freethinkers was only founded on June 7, 1989 by 400 delegates at the Academy of Arts headquarters.
+In the GDR, the Association of Freethinkers was only founded on June 7, 1989, by 400 delegates at the Academy of Arts headquarters.
 Among other things, Erich Honecker was a member until the end of his life.

 In 1991 the German Freethinkers Association (GDR) merged with the DFV in Braunschweig.
-Since then, the German Freethinkers Association has increasingly dealt with political issues and advocates justice, peace and social, humane and ecological action.
+Since then, the German Freethinkers Association has increasingly dealt with political issues and advocates justice, peace, and social, humane, and ecological action.